 Facing the Monster, Talbot sets the lab on fire.
 The angry mob arrives just in time for Talbot to tell them to leave.
 The Monster dies in the flames.

 Okay… Much like House of Frankenstein, I have an overlong summary, and for the same reason — too much plot stuffed into a fairly short feature.
 There’s slightly more interaction between the monsters this time.
 Talbot faces Dracula for a few seconds and the Monster for maybe half a minute.
-Interestingly, while House of Frankenstein allows each of the three main monsters to kill at least one person before being defeated, in House of Dracula, Dracula, the Wolf Man and the Frankenstein Monster kill a total of zero people between them, whereas the benevolent doctor who’s trying to help them racks up a death count of two.
+Interestingly, while House of Frankenstein allows each of the three main monsters to kill at least one person before being defeated, in House of Dracula, Dracula, the Wolf Man and the Frankenstein Monster kill a total of zero people between them, whereas the benevolent doctor who’s trying to help them racks up a murder count of two.
 It’s kind of sad.

 There’s an interesting attempt to formulate a logic that explains all of the monsters.
 That is, the idea that vampirism and Lycanthropy are medical conditions that can be explained by science and cured with medical technology.
 While this does have the interesting side effect of allowing Dr Edelman to come down with medically acquired Jekyllism, it doesn’t work as well as might be hoped.
 The obvious mysticism of Dracula’s speeches to Miss Morell about the ‘Land of the Dead’ don’t fit this world view at all.
 And why does a parasitic infection make you scared of crucifixes?

 The Wolf Man story was probably the most satisfying.
 It’s nice to see poor Talbot get a happy ending for once, even if we know it didn’t take.
 However, the story is undercut a little by Lon Chaney Jr’s performance.
 Granted, I can see why he might be tired of the part he’s playing, but I do think he’s kind of phoning it in this time around.